comp423-25s/comp423-25s.github.io/docs/resources/apis/4-http.md

 ### HTTP Methods: The Verbs

 HTTP methods define **what** action you want to perform on a resource.
-Understanding each method’s purpose and proper use is crucial:
+Understanding each method’s purpose and proper use is valuable:

 | HTTP Method | Safety   | Idempotency        | Description                                                                                              |
 | ----------- | -------- | ------------------ | -------------------------------------------------------------------------------------------------------- |